 As per Articles of Association of the Company, the Board comprises of executive and non-executive board members.
 The Board includes seven non-executive and one executive board member.
-Mr. B. Santchurn left the Company in December 2019.
-During the year 2020 Mr. Gregory Garvey's role was changed to non-executive director and Mr. Maurice Bouri was appointed as non-executive.
-Mr. Simon Bolton was appointed as executive member of the board in 2020.
+During the year 2021 Mr. Guy Lefebvre's term as non-executive director ended and Ms. Anne Jorun Aas was appointed as non-executive.
 The current Directors of the Company are as follows: